contika/searchable/README.md

 Searchable, a search trait for Laravel
 ==========================================
-THIS IS A FORM FROM `nicolaslopezj/searchable` SO NO RTEAL CHANGES WERE MADE
+This is a **FORK** from `nicolaslopezj/searchable` so no real changes were made, except namespace paths.
+Main purpose is test drive it on Laravel 6 and the developer seems to be in no hurry to release a 6 version

-Searchable is a trait for Laravel 4.2+ and Laravel 5.0 that adds a simple search function to Eloquent Models.
+Searchable is a trait for Laravel 4.2+, Laravel 5+ and Laravel 6.0 that adds a simple search function to Eloquent Models.

 Searchable allows you to perform searches in a table giving priorities to each field for the table and it's relations.